 The five BASCIA agencies, along with Didi Hirsch Mental Health Services' Suicide Prevention Center in Los Angeles, The Effort in Sacramento, Suicide Prevention and Crisis Services of Yolo County and Help, Inc. of Shasta County are leading the expansion of suicide prevention efforts in California, thanks to the California Mental Health Services Authority (CalMHSA) (http://www.calmhsa.org).

 The California Mental Health Services Authority (CalMHSA) is an organization of county governments working to improve mental health outcomes for individuals, families and communities.
 CalMHSA operates services and education programs on a statewide, regional and local basis.

-This consortium of California crisis centers will organize regional suicide prevention task forces that will collectively form the California Suicide Prevention Network (CSPN).
-With representatives from colleges, school districts, community and faith-based groups, federal and municipal agencies, and medical centers, these task forces will come up with concrete steps to reduce the risk of suicide locally and then share their best practices with others across the State and nation.
-The consortium will also identify the State's gaps in services and populations that have been overlooked and under-served.
+This consortium of California crisis centers organized regional suicide prevention task forces that collectively formed the California Suicide Prevention Network (CSPN).
+With representatives from colleges, school districts, community and faith-based groups, federal and municipal agencies, and medical centers, these task forces came up with concrete steps to reduce the risk of suicide locally and shared their best practices with others across the State and nation.
+The consortium also identified the State's gaps in services and populations that have been overlooked and under-served.